Analysis | Who Qualifies for a Third Stimulus Check? Here’s How It Will Work This Time

 6. Are there any other tax changes in this stimulus bill?

 The legislation expands the child tax credit for one year to $3,600 for children under 6, and to $3,000 for children ages 6 to 17.
 The current credit is $2,000 per child.
 The IRS will start sending the credit in advance to households in the form of monthly payments.
-Also, senators were discussing making up to $10,200 of unemployment benefits tax-free, a change that would save many households from facing surprise tax bills on jobless benefits.
+The legislation would also make up to $10,200 of unemployment benefits tax-free for those in households earning no more than $150,000, a change that would save many people from facing surprise tax bills on jobless benefits.

 For more articles like this, please visit us at bloomberg.com